iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : Write a function that capitalizes all words of a string.
     * Expected Results : Separators of words: space, tabulation, new line, ,, ;, ., !, ?, ", (, ), {, and }

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+💡*Fun Fact : “Expect the best, prepare for the worst.
+Capitalize on what comes.”
+Zig Ziglar.*
  <br><br>

 * **7. Mozart composed his music not for the elite, but for everybody**